prestonlimlianjie/moh-vaccinegov/_faq/0-registration.md

 					<input type="checkbox" id="question-03">
 					<label class="tab-label" for="question-03">I have pre-registered but I did not receive any SMS.
 What should I do?</label>
 					<div class="tab-content">
 						<p>It may take a while for the message to be delivered.
-There can also be many reasons why you don't receive the SMS after you have registered.
-Sometimes it can be a network glitch or delay in delivery of messages.
-You can try registering for a new code via <a href="https://preregister.vaccine.gov.sg">this form</a> or call the MOH Emergency Line at 1800 333 999 or email <a href="mailto: MOH_qsm@moh.gov.sg">MOH_qsm@moh.gov.sg</a> for assistance.</p>
+If its been more than 24h since submitting your pre-registration, You can try registering for a new code on <a href="https://preregister.vaccine.gov.sg">this form</a>.
+For further assistance, call the MOH Emergency Line at 1800 333 999 or email <a href="mailto: MOH_qsm@moh.gov.sg">MOH_qsm@moh.gov.sg</a>
 					</div>
 				</div>
 				<div class="tab">